Fabulously-Optimized/pojav-patcher/README.md

-# Pojav-patcher
+# Pojav patcher

-Patch downloadable zips with Pojav changes.
+Patch downloadable FO zips with Pojav changes.
 See FO install instructions for more info.